About South

 History of MSS

-The opening of Middle School - South on September 3rd, 1975 was the culmination of eight years of intensive planning by L'Anse Creuse parents and educators toward the implementation of middle school philosophy in our school district.
-A teaching staff of 36 under the leadership of Dr. Thomas G Scullen, welcomed 666 students to their school on that day.
+The opening of L’Anse Creuse Middle School–South on September 3, 1975 marked the culmination of eight years of thoughtful planning by L’Anse Creuse parents and educators to bring the middle school philosophy to our district.
+Under the leadership of Dr. Thomas G. Scullen, a teaching staff of 36 welcomed 666 students on that first day, establishing a strong foundation focused on student growth, development, and academic success.

-During the 1997-98 school year, Middle School - South was proud to be recognized as a Michigan Exemplary School and a National Blue Ribbon School.
-In 1995, we became an accredited member of the North Central Association of Colleges and Schools.
+The school has also received significant recognition for educational excellence.
+During the 1997–98 school year, Middle School–South was honored as both a Michigan Exemplary School and a National Blue Ribbon School.
+Earlier, in 1995, the school became an accredited member of the North Central Association of Colleges and Schools.